 How Long Does a Church Capital Campaign Take?

-In most cases, the “perfect world” church capital campaign timeline (for all but the small church capital campaign) from beginning of preparation and planning until commitment Sunday, is at least five to six months.
-This period is used for organizing, recruiting, training, doing all the background preparation, and the 5-7 weeks of the public phase of the campaign.
+In a perfect world a church capital campaign timeline, from beginning of preparation and planning until commitment Sunday, is at least five to six months.
+During this period you will organize, recruit, train, and present the public phase of the campaign.
 After this, there is a giving period of 1 to 3 years (with three years being typical).
-The capital campaign timeline can and will be adapted to your church’s timeline, but do not try to rush it if you can help it.
-You will have a much more effective capital campaign, and will cause a lot less wear and tear on your church’s leadership and capital campaign team if you allow yourself plenty of time.
+The capital campaign timeline can and will be adapted to your church’s schedule, but try not to rush it.
+You will have a much more effective capital campaign, and will cause a lot less wear and tear on your church’s leadership and capital campaign team, if you allow yourself plenty of time.